- Madison City Schools

 -

-Homebound services are only for students currently enrolled in the Madison City School System who must be temporarily confined at home or in a health care facility.
+Hospital/Homebound services are only for students currently enrolled in the Madison City School System who must be temporarily confined at home or in a health care facility.

-The purpose of homebound instruction is to sustain the continuity of instruction due to a child’s medical needs or exclusion due to disciplinary reasons, as well as to facilitate the student’s return to school.
+The purpose of hospital/homebound instruction is to sustain the continuity of instruction due to a child’s medical needs or exclusion due to disciplinary reasons, as well as to facilitate the student’s return to school.

 For more information, please contact Melissa Robertson, Special Education Coordinator, at mcrobertson@madisoncity.k12.al.us or at 256-464-8370, ext.
 10807.

-Showing results for "Professor named Smith at Elementary School" |
+| Showing results for "Professor named Smith at Elementary School" |

 - Melissa Robertson